TalariaSoftware/ncmanager-help/committees/appoint-chair.md

 the chairperson can delegate
 any or all of it
 to people
-they trust
+they trust.
-will complete it successfully.

-The committee chair is appointed by majority vote of the board.[^majorityvote]
+The committee chair is usually appointed by a majority vote of the board.[^majorityvote]

 [^cochairs]: